LINE PROCEDURE LP-08A-23: VEHICULAR PURSUITS

-1. Any officer operating an unmarked vehicle that initiates or is participating in a pursuit shall notify Communications he is in an unmarked vehicle.
+1. Any officer operating an unmarked vehicle that initiates or is participating in a pursuit shall notify Communications they are in an unmarked vehicle.

-2. The officer in the marked police vehicle will inform Communications he is in position to take over for the unmarked vehicle as either the primary or secondary officer.
+2. The officer in the marked police vehicle will inform Communications they are in position to take over for the unmarked vehicle as either the primary or secondary officer.

 3. The officer in the unmarked vehicle shall then acknowledge to Communications they are terminating their participation in the pursuit.

 4. Due to the management and decision-making role of a supervisor who may be operating an unmarked vehicle, their continued participation in a pursuit is not subject to the restrictions outlined above in sections II.
 C. 1-3.

 D. If a police motorcycle unit initiates a pursuit, the officer shall maintain visible contact with the vehicle being pursued, if possible and safe, until such time as a marked patrol car is able to take up the pursuit.
 At that point, the motorcycle officer shall terminate their participation in the pursuit and follow the route to its end in a manner consistent with a Code 2 response.